SWORDIntel/ARTIFACTOR/README.md

 docker compose up -d
 open http://localhost:3000
 paste-claude-url-here
-watch nothing you needed happen beautifully
+watch nothing you needed happen beautifully(note:rarely works anyway)
 ```

 ### Step 3: Bask

-Marvel as an **87.3% accurate classifier** categorizes the artifacts you already downloaded in one go.
+Marvel as an **87.3% accurate classifier** categorizes the artifacts you already downloaded in one go with a 100% classification accuracy

 ---